zincware/MDSuite/README.md

 Furthermore, we make no assurances as to the accuracy of the results.
 It is your own responsibility to ensure you are comfortable with returned values before publishing.

+# LAMMPS Tools
+A post-processing suite for the [LAMMPS](https://lammps.sandia.gov/) simulation package.

+MDSuite is a molecular dynamics postprocessing tool, initially built specifically for the LAMMPS simulation package.
+The program will take a lammps dump file and build a HDF5 database from the raw data.
+The restructuring of the data makes the immediate calculation of several system properties fast and easy.

 ## Installation
 Clone the repository with the following
 ```